 The Citywide Transportation Study recommended Jefferson Street be designated as a Bike Boulevard to enhance pedestrian and traffic safety.
 City staff presented recommendations provided by a Toole Design Group study to determine appropriate traffic calming measures along Jefferson Street from Queens Chapel Road to Baltimore Avenue.

 Jefferson Street Bike Boulevard Concept Design Plans_March 2021

 Watch the recording of the March 25, 2021 Public Meeting to review the Concept Design Plans

 The first phase of the project was installed in July 2022, including updated signage and newly painted bike right of ways, crosswalks, and temporary bump outs.
 The bump outs are delineated by temporary bollards to allow traffic engineers to study how the bump outs perform before adding permanent curbs and raingardens.

-Robert J. King Park, a small pocket park located at 4205 Gallatin Street, is undergoing a major renovation to address stormwater and landscape management concerns.
+Robert J. King Park, a small pocket park located at 4205 Gallatin Street, is undergoing a major renovation to address aging equipment, stormwater and landscape management concerns.
 A new playground structure and restored pavilion area will be a part of the renovation process.
-The park is expected to reopen in the Spring of 2024.

-The City of Hyattsville and Toole Design are considering traffic calming strategies for the 3000 block of Nicholson Street, across from Heurich Park.
+The City of Hyattsville and Toole Design have completed traffic calming strategies for the 3000 block of Nicholson Street, across from Heurich Park.